How unconventional oxidation state Au$^{2+}$ is stabilized in halide perovskite Cs$_4$Au$_3$Cl$_{12}$: a first-principles study of its polaron crystal nature: Introduction

-A recent noteworthy advance in the field of mixed-valence compounds is the synthesis of vacancy-ordered perovskite \ch{Cs4Au3Cl12} with \ch{Au^{2+}} and \ch{Au^{3+}}.\cite{Lindquist2023} Not only is this material mixed-valence, but it is a rare case of \ch{Au^{2+}} in a solid-state system, where only a handful of other examples are reported.\cite{ElderSH1997,HwangIC2002} The nominal electronic structure of $5d^9$ in \ch{Au^{2+}} creates an unpaired spin and makes \ch{Cs4Au3Cl12} a rare case where magnetism originates from gold.
-The conventional perovskite \ch{CsAuCl3}, on the other hand, is also mixed-valence, but has \ch{Au^{1+}} and \ch{Au^{3+}} states.\cite{Ushakov2011,Debbichi2018} Since the oxidation state of transition metal species is strongly entangled with lattice distortion, one might expect strain and pressure to induce \ch{Au^{2+}}, but both theory and experiment have shown that \ch{CsAuCl3} turns metallic before \ch{Au^{2+}} emerges.\cite{Winkler2001,Morita2024} Therefore, the preference of gold to take 1+ and 3+ oxidation states is strong, and a strong mechanistic reason must be present in \ch{Cs4Au3Cl12} in order to stabilize the \ch{Au^{2+}} and prevent it from disproportionating.
+A recent noteworthy advance in the field of mixed-valence compounds is the synthesis of vacancy-ordered perovskite \ch{Cs4Au3Cl12} with \ch{Au^{2+}} and \ch{Au^{3+}}.\cite{Lindquist2023} Based on M\"ossbauer spectroscopy, electron paramagnetic resonance, magnetic susceptibility measurements, and density functional theory (DFT) calculations, they report the stable existence of \ch{Au^{2+}}.
+The authors also report distinctive flat band structure and enhanced electronic conductivity, and they suggest the possibility of exotic transport phenomena.
+Not only is this material mixed-valence, but it is a rare case of \ch{Au^{2+}} in a solid-state system, where only a handful of other examples are reported.\cite{ElderSH1997,HwangIC2002} The nominal electronic structure of $5d^9$ in \ch{Au^{2+}} creates an unpaired spin and makes \ch{Cs4Au3Cl12} a rare case where magnetism originates from gold.\cite{Lindquist2023} The conventional perovskite \ch{CsAuCl3}, on the other hand, is also mixed-valence, but has \ch{Au^{1+}} and \ch{Au^{3+}} states.\cite{Ushakov2011,Debbichi2018} Since the oxidation state of transition metal species is strongly entangled with lattice distortion, one might expect strain and pressure to induce \ch{Au^{2+}}, but both theory and experiment have shown that \ch{CsAuCl3} turns metallic before \ch{Au^{2+}} emerges.\cite{Winkler2001,Morita2024} Therefore, the preference of gold to take 1+ and 3+ oxidation states is strong, and a strong mechanistic reason must be present in \ch{Cs4Au3Cl12} in order to stabilize the \ch{Au^{2+}} and prevent it from disproportionating.